Big Daddy (1999 film): Plot

-In New York City, Sonny Koufax is a 32-year-old slacker and law school graduate who hasn't taken the bar exam, works one day a week as a toll booth attendant, and lives off a $200,000 compensation from a minor accident.
+In New York City, Sonny Koufax is a 32-year-old slacker and law school graduate who has not taken the bar exam, works one day a week as a toll booth attendant, has his food delivered by his friend Nazo, and lives off a $200,000 compensation from a minor accident.
 His girlfriend Vanessa threatens to break up with him unless he takes more responsibility.

-His roommate Kevin Gerrity proposes to his podiatrist girlfriend Corinne Maloney before he leaves for China to work on a case for his law firm, and she accepts.
-Corinne vehemently dislikes Sonny because he constantly teases her about her former job at Hooters.
+Sonny's roommate Kevin Gerrity proposes to his podiatrist girlfriend Corinne before he leaves for China to work on a case for his law firm and she accepts.
+She vehemently dislikes Sonny because he constantly teases her about her former job at Hooters to put herself through podiatry school.

-The next day, Sonny wakes up to find Julian McGrath, a five-year-old left at their apartment.
-A note states that his mother is no longer able to care for him and that Kevin is his biological father.
+The next day, Sonny wakes up to find Julian "Frankenstein" McGrath, a five-year-old from Buffalo, New York left at their apartment.
+A note states that his mother Jan is no longer able to care for him after falling ill and that Kevin is his biological father.
 Sonny contacts Kevin, who is puzzled by the news.

 Despite his selfishness and lack of parenting skills, Sonny assures him that he will take care of Julian until Kevin returns from China.
-To win Vanessa back, Sonny introduces her to Julian.
-However, he discovers that she is now dating Sid, an elderly man whom, despite being 36 years older than her, she reveres as more motivated and intelligent, with a "five-year plan".
+To win Vanessa back, he introduces her to Julian.
+However, Sonny discovers that she is now dating Sid, whom—despite being much older than her—she reveres as more motivated and intelligent with a "five-year plan".

+Becoming frustrated with parenting after a few days, Sonny poses as Kevin and takes Julian to his social worker Arthur Brooks telling him that Julian should return to his mother.
+However, Arthur informs Sonny that Julian's mother died of cancer and offers to place Julian into a foster home.
+Unwilling to allow Julian to be placed in a foster home, Sonny agrees to keep Julian until a family can be found to adopt him.

-Posing as Kevin, Sonny takes Julian to his social worker Arthur Brooks, telling him that Julian should return to his mother.
-However, Brooks informs Sonny that Julian's mother died of cancer.
-Sonny then decides to raise Julian his own way.
-They develop a strong bond, and Julian helps Sonny find a new girlfriend in Corinne's lawyer sister Layla.
-Brooks finds a foster home for Julian and leaves messages for Sonny, but is suspicious when he does not respond.
+After this, Sonny rants about it in a phone call to his father Lenny, who is shocked and infuriated with him for trying to raise a child, due to his irresponsibility.
+Sonny decides to raise Julian his own way.
+They develop a strong bond and Julian helps Sonny find a new girlfriend in Corinne's lawyer sister Layla.
+Arthur finds a family for Julian and leaves messages for Sonny, but becomes concerned when he does not respond.

-At a meeting at Julian's school, Sonny rethinks his parenting methods after Julian's teacher complains about the habits he has developed due to Sonny's influence.
-He turns Julian's behavior around, but then Brooks arrives to find out Sonny impersonated Kevin, and threatens to arrest him if he does not hand over Julian.
-Sonny complies but contacts Layla to help take legal action.
+After a meeting at school where Julian's teacher complains about the habits he has developed due to Sonny's influence, Sonny rethinks his parenting methods and adjusts both his and Julian's behavior.
+Days later however, Arthur reveals he has found out Sonny impersonated Kevin and threatens to have him arrested if he does not hand over Julian.
+Sonny reluctantly complies, although Julian is hurt that he has to leave.
+Sonny contacts Layla to help plan a case regarding Julian's future.